Medical Physics at the University of Chicago

 - a machine and electronics shop

 The medical physics program at the University of Chicago is recognized internationally for its research excellence.
-Many of the investigators are leaders in their respective specialities.
+Many of the investigators are leaders in their respective specialties.
 Faculty with a primary interest in diagnostic imaging hold appointments in the Department of Radiology, whereas faculty with a primary interest in the physics of radiation therapy hold appointments in the Department of Radiation and Cellular Oncology.
 Also, because the departments are located in the Medical Center of the University, there is strong interaction between the clinical and research staff.

 The Department of Radiology houses the Multi-Modality Imaging Research Center, which provides over 14,000 square feet of research space dedicated to advancing the role of imaging in medicine.
 The research space provides for image analysis labs, wet labs for contrast medium development, hot labs for radiopharmeceutical research, and various image acquisition laboratories.
 The image analysis labs enable research in computer-aided diagnosis in breast imaging, chest radiography, skeletal radiography, computed tomography, SPECT, PET, reconstruction techniques, and vascular imaging.
 The center houses the Human Imaging Research Office, the Carl J. Vyborny Translational Laboratories for Breast Imaging Research (VyTL), the Kurt Rossmann Laboratories for Radiologic Image Research, the Frank Center for Image Analysis, the PET Center, and other image-based laboratories.